-In an uninterruptible power supplies of an electrical installation, the inverter converts the voltage supplied by the battery into alternating current.
+In uninterruptible power supplies of an electrical installation, the inverter converts the voltage supplied by the battery into alternating current.

-The realization of a switching power supply, for transformation into direct current, with considerable advantages in terms of efficiency, size, and weight.
+The realization of a switching power supply, for transformation into direct current, with considerable advantages in terms of efficiency, size and weight

 Speed variation in electric motors.

 How does an inverter work?

 A simple inverter consists of an oscillator that controls a transistor, which is used to interrupt the incoming current and generate a rectangular wave.

 Sine wave inverters have a transformer that softens their shape making it look a little more like a sine wave.
 A good technique to achieve this is to use the PWM technique, making the main sinusoidal component much larger than the higher harmonics.